MTI TEK

 - Avoid speculation beyond provided code

 When accuracy is critical, it's best to instruct the model to respond only if it is confident in its answer.
+This can be achieved by adding phrases like "If you're not certain, please indicate your uncertainty" or "Only provide answers you can support with evidence."

 For complex tasks, consider breaking the prompt into smaller, simpler prompts and using them across multiple model calls—a technique known as chain prompting.
 The output from one model can be used as input for the next, potentially involving different models at each step.
+This approach can lead to more accurate results and better handling of multi-step reasoning tasks.

-2. Prompt Types and Techniques
+3. Prompt Types and Advanced Techniques

-• Basic prompts:
+• Basic Prompts:

 Input: What is the capital of Canada?